Cistercians: Germany

+A monastery of the Cistercians, Marienstatt Abbey, including a secondary school is located in the state Rhineland-Palatinate, in Streithausen near Hachenburg in the Westerwald.

 Ireland

 In the spring of 1140, Saint Malachy, the archbishop of Armagh, visited Clairvaux, becoming a personal friend of Abbot Bernard and an admirer of Cistercian life.
 He left four of his companions to be trained as Cistercians, and returned to Ireland to introduce Cistercian monasticism there.
 Mellifont Abbey was founded in County Louth in 1142 and from it daughter houses of Bective Abbey in County Meath (1147), Inislounaght Abbey in County Tipperary (1147–1148), Baltinglass in County Wicklow (1148), Monasteranenagh in County Limerick (1148), Kilbeggan in County Westmeath (1150) and Boyle Abbey in County Roscommon (1161).

 Following the Anglo-Norman invasion of Ireland in the 1170s, the English improved the standing of the Cistercian Order in Ireland with nine foundations: Dunbrody Abbey, Inch Abbey, Grey Abbey, Comber Abbey, Duiske Abbey, Abington, Abbeylara and Tracton.
 This last abbey was founded in 1225 from Whitland Abbey in Wales, and at least in its earliest years, its monks were Welsh-speaking.
 By this time, another ten abbeys had been founded by Irishmen since the invasion, bringing the total number of Cistercian houses in Ireland to 31.
 This was almost half the number of those in England, but it was about thrice the number in each of Scotland and Wales.
 Most of these monasteries enjoyed either noble, episcopal or royal patronage.
 In 1269, the Archbishop of Cashel joined the order and established a Cistercian house at the foot of the Rock of Cashel in 1272.
 Similarly, the Irish-establishment of Abbeyknockmoy in County Galway was founded by King of Connacht, Cathal Crobhdearg Ua Conchobair, who died a Cistercian monk and was buried there in 1224.

-The houses affiliated with the Abbey of Savigny merged with the Cistercian Order.

 By 1152, there were 54 Cistercian monasteries in England, few of which had been founded directly from the Continent.
 Overall, there were 333 Cistercian abbeys in Europe, so many that a halt was put to this expansion.
 Nearly half of these houses had been founded, directly or indirectly, from Clairvaux, so great was St Bernard's influence and prestige.
 He later came popularly to be regarded as the founder of the Cistercians, who have often been called Bernardines.
 Bernard died in 1153, one month after his pupil Eugene III.